 However, viruses commonly do mutate and vaccines are regularly adjusted to respond to this.
-In the case of Covid-19, scientists are already working on how this might apply to the new vaccines.
+In the case of Covid-19, scientists are continually working on how this might apply to the new vaccines.

 On Tuesday 1st June it was reported that new variants of coronavirus will be given Greek names as a way of avoiding stigma around where they originated from.

-The four variants known to the public – UK, South Africa, Brazil and India – will now be given the letters Alpha, Beta, Gamma, and Delta.
+The five variants known to the public – UK, South Africa, Brazil and India – will now be given the letters Alpha, Beta, Gamma, Delta and Omricon.

 UK variant of Covid-19 (Alpha)

-The first was found in the UK and it has already spread to numerous countries globally, including France, Italy, Canada, USA, Japan and Australia.
+The first was found in the UK and spread to numerous countries globally, including France, Italy, Canada, USA, Japan and Australia.

 Known as B117, the UK variant was first identified in Kent in September 2020 and infected thousands of people across the region.
-The new strain is more easily transmittable and in mid-January 2021, there was early evidence that it may be more deadly too.
+The new strain is more easily transmittable than the original variant.

 South Africa variant of Covid-19 (Beta)